lazroProgrammer/lazroProgrammer/README.md

 -->
 ---
 ### 🚀 A Bit About Me
-- 🛠️ I build mobile and web apps from the ground up.
+- 🛠️ I build mobile and desktop apps from the ground up.
-- 🤖 I love automating processes and reducing friction.
+- 🤖 I do automate processes to reduce friction.
 - 🔍 Constantly learning, shipping, improving.
 - 🌍 Particpant in hackathons, club activities and such.
 - 🔥 Passionate about building things that solve problems and provide real value.